zainta/Harddrive-Library/README.md

 * hdsl -paging: `<a paging string in the form [n]:[n]>`, where n is a non-negative integer.
   * The first value is the page index.
 If omitted, all pages are displayed.
   * The second value is the number of rows per page.
 If omitted, defaults to 32.
+* hdsl -dm: p/s/t/q
+  * Sets the display mode for any scans performed.
+SUpports the following parameters:
+    * p - displays a progress bar representing scan progress.
+    * s - displays a spinner to assure the user that the application is running.
+    * t - outputs running textual log of activities.
+    * q - executes without producing any output.

 Parameters are always handled in the following order:
 * -db